 - Culturally appropriate emotional support – one-to-one or in a group

 How can I access a refuge?

 The 24-hour National Domestic Violence Freephone Helpline will help you find a space in a specialist refuge.
+Please call 0808 2000 247.
 The police, social services and other agencies can also put you in touch with us.

 Contact the 24-hour National Domestic Violence Freephone Helpline on

 0808 2000 247